MicrosoftDocs/cpp-docs/docs/cpp/alignas-specifier.md

 static_assert(alignof(U1) == alignof(U2), "alignof(U1) should be equivalent to alignof(U2)");
 ```

-Instead of using an integral constant for the alignment value, you can supply a type.
+You can supply a type as the alignment value.
 The type's default alignment is used as the alignment value, as shown in the following example:

 ```cpp
 struct alignas(double) S2